gavinkendall/t14/t14/readme.txt

 Getting Input
 -------------
 You can get the input from the console by using the ::input command.
-This command requires text to display for output and a variable name.
+This command requires text to display for output and a variable.

 For example, to ask for the user's name and then display their name ...
 ::input [What's your name? ]->[name]